What you should consider when choosing a mobile phone

 Buying a new smartphone is an investment, not just in terms of the physical product but also in how you use the device.
-With many phones purchased on 24 month contracts, making sure you’re happy with your purchase over time is almost as important as the desire to get the shiniest new phone.
+With many phones purchased on contract, making sure you’re happy with your purchase over time is almost as important as the desire to get the shiniest new phone.

 Whether you’re picking up a top of the line phone or just a cheap prepaid device, there are a number of factors you should consider before you make your purchase:

-- Screen resolution: Smartphone screen technology has come a long way in the past few years, with the ability to get devices with 4K capable screens now possible.
-For the most part those resolutions are wasted on a device smaller than 6 inches, but it’s worth comparing the Pixels Per Inch (PPI) specification to see just how many pixels the manufacturer was able to cram into an inch, with more pixels generally resulting in a crisper image on screen.
+Smartphone screen technology has come a long way in the past few years, with 4K capable screens now accessible.
+For the most part, those resolutions are wasted on a device smaller than six inches, but it’s worth comparing the Pixels Per Inch (PPI) specification to see just how many pixels the manufacturer was able to cram into an inch, with more pixels generally resulting in a crisper image on screen.

-- Battery life: Battery life is the one feature of smartphones that hasn’t really changed significantly.
-While manufacturers have managed to offer improvements through both cramming more battery into larger phones, and reducing battery consumption through smarter software, battery technology still remains largely the same as it was when Apple launched the first iPhone.
+While manufacturers have managed to offer improvements through both cramming more battery into larger phones and reducing battery consumption through smarter software, battery technology still remains largely the same as it was when Apple launched the first iPhone.
 For a full day’s battery life, you should probably focus on phones with 3,000mAh or more.

-- Storage: If you’re buying a phone that’s going to house your entire life, from contacts to photos and videos and everything in between, you need to make sure you have enough storage to keep it all.
-Lower storage devices are cheaper, but look for an expandable memory microSD slot so you can expand the capacity at will.
+If your phone is going to house your entire life, including photos, videos and everything in between, make sure you have enough storage to keep it all.
+Lower storage devices are cheaper but look for an expandable memory microSD slot so you can expand the capacity.
 Alternatively, look for a higher capacity device.

-- Contract availability: Chances are, not all phones will be available on the contract you’re considering.
+Not all phones are available on a mobile plan.
 If you can’t grab a phone on contract, be prepared to pay more for the phone up front.
-This will likely save you money in the long run, however.
+However, doing so will likely save you money in the long run.